 Prior to Registration you will be asked to complete an enrollment form with the approximate time your child will be attending school.
 This enables us to provide enough staff to cover our teacher to student ratios.
-We ask that your child spend no more than a ten hour day at the center. **The Center closes its doors at 6:00p.m. sharp.
+We ask that your child spend no more than a ten hour day at the center. **The Center closes its doors at 6:00pm sharp.
 If you are late picking up your child more than twice you will be charged $10.00.
 Your next bill will reflect the late charge.